kilbot/WooCommerce-POS/README.md

 ### Building the project

-Once you have cloned the project you will have all the files necessary to build and customise the plugin.
+Once you have installed the project you will have all the files necessary to build and customise the plugin.
 Build tasks are automated by [Grunt](http://gruntjs.com).

 ```sh
 grunt dev